tallcomponents/content/guide/pdfrasterizer4/skia-surface.md

 Starting with version 4.0, we use the [Skia 2D graphics library](https://skia.org) to render PDF pages.
 Methods `Page.Save` and `Document.ConvertToTiff` can be used to render pages or documents directly to single- or multipage raster images.
 It is however also possible to render to a Skia surface.
-This is demonstrated by the following code sample.
+This is demonstrated by the following code samples.

 ## Open PDF and select the first page